-The purpose of the Regional Transmission Plan is to provide a coordinated plan for the ERCOT System, in which all planned improvements to the system are documented, and which includes projects that have achieved a level of review that is commensurate with the impact of the projects.
-The Regional Transmission Plan is updated on an annual basis.
+As prescribed by Section 3.1.1.2, Regional Transmission Plan, the purpose of the Regional Transmission Plan is to provide a coordinated plan for the ERCOT System.
+This Section describes the process used by ERCOT to develop the Regional Transmission Plan.
 While unanticipated changes in Load and generation may require additional projects to be needed that were not included in the current Regional Transmission Plan, or require additional evaluation of projects included in the current Regional Transmission Plan when they are submitted for RPG Project Review, the Regional Transmission Plan provides a reasonable and supportable basis for analyses of the planned ERCOT Transmission Grid.